Producer/Director/Camera/Editor: Naomi Mizoguchi

 She moved to New York City in 2004 to study community media and wound up working at the Downtown Community Television Center, one of the largest and oldest community media organizations in the United States.
 In 2008, Mizoguchi co-established a non-profit organization called Cineminga, and proceeded to provide indigenous people in Colombia, Ecuador, and Nepal with the equipment and skills required to create films together.
-The resulting works were selected for screenings at indigenous people’s film festivals in Canada, Colombia, Nepal and the United States.
+The resulting works were selected for screenings at various film festivals in Canada, Colombia, Nepal, Japan and the United States.

 After resigning from Cineminga in 2014, Mizoguchi established GARA FILMS.
 She continues to create films with a broad view, such as shows for mainstream media as well as in- focus films about community issues.
 Over the course of her career, Mizoguchi has directed over 100 films and has edited in excess of 300 films.
 She currently resides in New York City.

 The Nibutani Ainu Culture Museum opened in 1992 with the mission of accurately passing down Ainu culture and its history to future generations.

 The Museum houses more than 1,000 National Important Tangible Folk Cultural Properties as well as other various traditional crafts.
 It also has a large collection of video materials, including yukar, or heroic epic poems.
 The Nibutani neighborhood that is home to the Museum is also host to the Shigeru Kayano Ainu Culture Museum and the Historical Museum of the Saru River.
 It is renowned as a rare place where there is an abundance of Ainu cultural study materials.

 Born in Hyogo Prefecture, Sekine has lived in Nibutani neighborhood of Biratori Town since 1998.